oceanprotocol-archive/OEPs/13/README.md

 Key requirements:

+* Actors Registration is not mandatory in all the cases to interact with the system.
+It's recommended in users dependant of be discovered or curated (PROVIDERS, MARKETPLACES, etc).
 * Only the essential information about Actors will be stored on-chain to allow the implementation of a TCR.
 * AGENT MUST NOT store any information about the accounts (public keys, private keys, passwords or recovery phrases) in any other place than the system KMS.
 * After to be registered, the new Actors MUST have a valid Account Id and a Wallet.
+* After to be registered, the new Actors MUST have associated a valid Decentralized ID (DID).
+* Actors CAN publish attributes, building a Decentralized Document (DDO) associated to their DID.
+It could includes information to be discovered for third parties.
 * If a complementary Ocean DB is given as parameter, the information or Metadata about the Actors will be stored in Ocean DB.
 * The storage of Actors Metadata is totally optional.
 * The location of the KMS SHOULD be provided as parameter in the Ocean AGENT initialization script.